United States Air Force Academy

 Complaints help commanders discover and correct problems affecting the productivity and morale of assigned personnel.
 Resolving the underlying cause of a complaint may prevent more severe symptoms or costly consequences, such as reduced performance, accidents, poor quality work, poor morale, or loss of resources.
 Be the eyes and ears of the commander; be alert for and inform the commander of matters indicative of systemic, morale, or other problems impeding efficiency and mission effectiveness.
 Keep the commander informed of potential areas of concern as reflected by trends based on analysis of complaint data.
 Function as the ombudsman, fact-finder, and honest broker in the resolution of complaints.

-They serve all military members and their dependents, cadets and cadet candidates, DoD civilians and retirees.
+They serve all military members and their dependents, cadets and cadet candidates, DoD civilians, and retirees.
 To learn more, file a complaint, or report fraud, waste and abuse, call (719) 333-3490, option 1.

 back to top